Calling For Help | Odyssey

 On Higher Eclectic Ground

-- Relentless, complementary press and social media coverage of those games to which Higher Eclectic’s freelance talent has contributed and worked upon.
+- Relentless, complementary press and social media coverage of those games to which Sirica has contributed to and worked upon.
 Have a trailer launch, alpha/beta test or crowdfunding campaign coming up?
-The Network will issue a press announcement on your behalf across its various channels.
+Sean will issue a press announcement on your behalf across Higher Eclectic Ground’s various channels.

-- Constant support.
-With Higher Eclectic Ground routinely following the progress of various games its talent has worked upon, it also attempts to service any other freelance personnel needs that might arise during the games’ development.
+- Networking Opportunities.
+With Sean routinely following the progress of various games Sirica has worked upon, he also attempts to service any other freelance personnel needs that might arise during the games’ development.

 And more.
-To get started then, simply use the contact form attached to this page’s sidebar telling us about your game project and how you believe Alfredo Sirica could contribute, or mail us at team[at]highereg[dot]com for queries and/or requests.
+To get started then, simply use the contact form attached to this page’s sidebar introducing Sirica to your game project and describing how you believe he could contribute.
+Alternatively, you may e-mail sean.b[at]highereg[dot]com for queries and/or requests.